VCTLabs/vc_mipi_nvidia/yocto_migration_plan.rst

 ------

 * fork and update any necessary upstream repos
-* flashable (test) yocto image with vc_mipi driver and application support
+* create flashable (test) yocto image with vc_mipi driver and application support

 week 2
 ------